ODIN reconstruction framework (odinreco)

 Blackboard

 Some steps need data produced by another step in another branch of the pipeline (e.g. phasemap, fieldmap).
-To pass this data around, a blackboard system is used to post data and retrieve it later.
-The 'post' step (RecoPost) can used to post data and the function RecoController::inquire_data() can be used to retrieve this data in another step.
+To pass this data around, a thread-safe blackboard system is used to post data and retrieve it later.
+In particular, the 'post' step (RecoPost) can used to post data and the function RecoController::inquire_data() can be used to retrieve this data in another step.

 Reconstruction Options